 Hi, my name is Fungai, I am the founder of Valley of Writers.

 In 2018, I moved to Amherst, Massachusetts after spending about twenty years building websites, promoting artists and documenting arts and culture in Zimbabwe.

-I had poured my heart and soul into this arena and, with a dedicated team of young journalists, built Zimbo Jam the leading online arts and culture publication in the country.
+I had poured my heart and soul into this arena and, with a dedicated team of young journalists, had built Zimbo Jam, which focuses on documenting, celebrating, and challenging artists in the country.
 Zimbo Jam has won four National Arts Merit Awards to date (2010, 2013, 2014 and 2020) and during the years I was involved with it day to day, it pushed me deep into the business of art and the life of artists.